5h0bh4nk/FizzBuzz-Hacktoberfest-2022/README.md

 <hr>

 # :exclamation: UPDATE
 Hacktoberfest timeline has ended but the open source community still welocomes u to be a part of it through various projects and organisations .
 We will thus not be accepting any more responses .
 It had been a great month considering the participation of all the maintainers and contributors .
-Hope to work with u all next year with a different project .
+Hope to work with u all next year with a different project .<br>
 **STATS**
+- total commits : 275+
 - total PRs : 140+
 - total issues created : 5+
 - Total successful contributors : 65+